 Attracting International Audiences

 Another benefit of focusing on user experience is that you get to target a much wider audience.
-If you feel your offerings might attract a global audience, a multilingual website can work rather well in enhancing user experience.
+If you feel your offerings might attract a global audience, a multilingual website may work rather well in enhancing user experience.
 The result would be reduced bounce rates and increased conversions.

 This benefit even holds true if you provide services to a specific area.
 Consider this – you provide carpet cleaning services in New York City.
 Someone who lives in the UK and has a home in New York finds your website online and decides to use your services.
-With the internet shrinking the world as we know it, there is no telling just where some prospective customers might be.
+With the internet shrinking the world as we know it, there is no telling just where prospective customers might be.

 Making a Mark